Figma vs InVision 2026: Which Design Tool Actually Wins?

 Integrations

-Figma integrates with Jira, Slack, GitHub, Storybook, Zeplin (though Zeplin's relevance has dropped significantly since Dev Mode launched — honestly, Zeplin as a standalone product feels increasingly hard to justify), and hundreds of community plugins.
+Figma integrates with Jira, Slack, GitHub, Storybook, Zeplin (though Zeplin's star has faded significantly since Dev Mode launched — honestly, justifying Zeplin as a standalone product is increasingly hard), and hundreds of community plugins.
 The plugin ecosystem, built on a JavaScript API, is enormous.
 There are plugins for everything from automated accessibility checks to Lottie animation export to AI-assisted component generation.

 InVision Freehand integrates with Jira, Confluence, Microsoft Teams, Google Workspace, and interestingly, Figma itself — you can embed Figma files directly in Freehand boards.
-The integration depth is solid for enterprise productivity suites, but there's no plugin ecosystem in the same sense.
-What you see is largely what you get.
+The integration depth is solid for enterprise productivity suites, but there's no plugin ecosystem in the Figma sense.
+What you see is what you get.

-Winner: Figma — the plugin ecosystem alone puts it ahead by a significant margin.
+Winner: Figma — the plugin ecosystem puts it ahead by a significant margin.

 Pricing & Value

-For pure design tooling, Figma at $15/editor/month is competitive, especially since viewers are free.
-The Professional plan covers most small-to-mid teams comfortably without forcing you into the $45/editor Organization tier unless you genuinely need centralized admin.
+For pure design work, Figma at $15/editor/month is reasonable, especially since viewers are free.
+Most small-to-mid teams can operate comfortably on the Professional plan without jumping to the $45/editor Organization tier unless you genuinely need centralized admin.

 InVision Freehand at ~$4.95/user/month is genuinely affordable for what it does.
 The catch?
-You'd likely be running it alongside Figma, not instead of it — which means your total design stack cost goes up.
-Budget accordingly.
+You're probably running it alongside Figma, not replacing it — which means your total design stack cost goes up.
+Budget that accordingly.

 Winner: InVision on per-seat cost for its specific use case; Figma on overall value for design teams.